ZoqueLabs/website/_drafts/seeking_seeker.md

 ## --[ 0x02 OpSec ]--

 Before you start searching, pause briefly.
-In this experiment,**yes** we are going to come across malicious infrastructure and we want to be ready to **interact with it without giving away lab data or metadata**.
+In this experiment,**we are going to come across malicious infrastructure** and we want to be ready to **interact with it without giving away lab data or metadata**.
 Our minimum recipe is: **we take everything out by Segfault (THC) using a SOCKS5 via SSH** and work with a dedicated **browser with a clean profile**.
-If we need to “look like” a phone, we chain an HTTP**proxy** with `gost` so that an Android **emulator** uses the same output.
+If we need to “look like” a phone, we chain an HTTP **proxy** with `gost` so that an Android **emulator** uses the same tunnel.
 It's simple, cool and serves as a template for future experiments.

 > It is not the only way.
-Also, in our case we use a **borrowed** VM: we don't control what is logged or monitored there, so for experiments with more **dangerous** infrastructure this setting might fall short, so always do a **assessment of risk** —what a third party might see and if you mind them seeing it— and decide accordingly.
+Also, in our case we use a **borrowed** VM: we don't control what is logged or monitored there, so for experiments with more **dangerous** infrastructure this setting might fall short, so always do an **assessment of risk** —what a third party might see and if you mind them seeing it— and decide accordingly.
 There are alternative routes (VPN, Tor, containers, disposable VMs, etc.); We chose this one because it is quick to assemble and easy to reuse.

 ---

-### 0x02.1 Output by segfault with SOCKS5 (SSH)
+### 0x02.1 Connecting by segfault with SOCKS5 (SSH)

 **What it does:** creates a local **SOCKS5 proxy** that tunnel your traffic to segfault.
 Thus, the destination sees **the IP/ASN of segfault**, not that of your lab network.